tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 -   **Minimal password length**.
 -   **Do not use last N passwords**.
 -   **Password expiration in days**.
+Users' passwords :ref:`expire <tcm_access_control_password_expiry>`
-After this number of days, the user loses access to any objects and functions except password change.
-After they change the password, all the access rights are returned.
+    after this number of days since they were set.
+Users with expired passwords lose access to any objects and functions except password change until they set a new password.
 -   **Password expiration warning in days**.
-After this number of days, the user sees a warning that they must change their password.
+After this number of days, the user sees a warning that their password expires soon.
 -   **Block after N login attempts**.
+Temporarily block user if they enter their username or password incorrectly this number of times consecutively.
 -   **User lockout time in seconds**.
+The time interval for which users can't log in after spending all failed login attempts.
 -   **Password must include**.
 Characters and symbols that must be present in passwords:

     -   **Lowercase characters (a-z)**